stevehjohn/AoC/README.md

 # Visualisations

-~~Now supports cross-platform visualisations.~~
+Now supports cross-platform visualisations.

-Works on macOS.
-There is an issue with Windows at the moment involving FreeImage.
-Will get that resolved when I can.

-For macOS, navigate to the root of the repository and do the following (replacing the puzzle number as required):
+Navigate to the root of the repository and do the following (replacing the puzzle number as required):

 - `dotnet build`
 - `dotnet run --project AoC.Visualisations 2022.12.2`